 However, in most states, an SSI beneficiary who receives even $1 from the program also qualifies for Medicaid health coverage, which can be far more valuable than SSI’s benefit itself.

 Because SSI’s income and resource limits are so restrictive, it pays to know the basics about the program before deciding whether it is right for you or your family member.

 In essence, adult SSI applicants who are seeking benefits based on a disability must show that they are almost completely unable to work at any job whatsoever.
-The applicant must have a physical or mental impairment that makes it impossible for him to engage in any “substantial gainful activity.”
-This impairment must be expected to last for longer than one year or to result in death.
+The applicant must have a physical or mental impairment that makes it impossible for them to engage in any substantial gainful activity (SGA).
+This impairment must be expected to last for longer than one year or result in death.

 A Means-Based Program: An SSI Beneficiary Must Have Very Limited Resources